openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 #### Example Credential

-The following is a non-normative example of the payload of an IETF SD-JWT VC that will be used throughout this section:
+The following is a non-normative example of the unsecured payload of an IETF SD-JWT VC that will be used throughout this section:

+<{{examples/credentials/sd_jwt_vc_unsecured.json}}

+The following is a non-normative example of an IETF SD-JWT VC using the unsecured payload above, containing claims that need to be selectively disclosable.

 <{{examples/credentials/sd_jwt_vc.json}}